syncfusion-content/uwp-docs/uwp/Map/ShapeType.md

 ### MapCircle

-A circle  has a single geo coordinate value and it can be positioned on map using `Center` property of `MapCircle`.
+A circle  has a single Geo coordinate value and it can be positioned on map using `Center` property of `MapCircle`.
 The circles are often used to define features such as oil wells, landmarks, and elevations.

 * `Center` - Holds latitude and longitude values that defines the center of the circle.